vladp/CppOrm/README.md

 	* generate create table string at runtime
  	* assign random values to all the fields for a row
 	* assign nulls to all the fields for a row
-	* nice-print a row out to an ostream
+	* pretty-print a row out to an ostream